Preparing your lawn and Husqvarna Automower® for the mowing season

 Aerating

-- Use a pitchfork or a lawn aerator to loosen compacted soil and promote an oxygen-rich environment for healthy root development.
+- Use a pitchfork or lawn aerator to loosen compacted soil and promote an oxygen-rich environment for healthy root development.

 Overseeding